Does Mold Cause Asthma?

 - The intervention group also showed an improvement in wheezing that affected their activities like sleeping and speaking (31 percent vs. 7 percent improvement reported by the control group).

-If you suffer from asthma, one of the most important steps that you can take to improving your condition is to determine if you have mold in your home.
+If you suffer from asthma, one of the most important steps that you can take to improve your condition is to determine if you have mold in your home.
 Consider getting the air quality of your home tested to determine if the trigger is mold because the short term cost of removing the mold could net long term health benefits and savings in health costs as well.

 — Mold B Gone (@moldbgonega) September 18, 2015